Did you know that you can use your computer to access another PC or a network remotely?

 - Use a personal VPN to stop your ISP from throttling your connection speeds

-If you’re a private individual, probably you won’t need to use an RDP as the cases when it might come in handy for you are actually very rare and specific.
+If you’re a private individual, probably you won’t need to use an RDP as the situations when you can apply it are actually very rare and specific.